awsdocs/aws-dms-step-by-step/doc_source/chap-mysql2aurora.md

 Once you have backed up your MySQL database using the Percona Xtrabackup utility, then you can copy your backup files to an Amazon S3 bucket\.

-For information on creating and uploading a file to an Amazon S3 bucket, see [Getting Started with Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) in the *Amazon S3 Getting Started Guide*\.
+For information about creating and uploading a file to an Amazon S3 bucket, see [Getting Started with Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) in the *Amazon S3 Getting Started Guide*\.

 ### Step 3: Restoring an Aurora MySQL DB Cluster from an Amazon S3 Bucket<a name="chap-mysql2aurora.s3.restoringfroms3"></a>